Scenarios

 Each scenario must implement (at least) these two methods:

-• load(): executed when changing scenario.
-This is normally used to print scenario description or make some special initialization
+load(): executed when changing scenario.
+This is normally used to print scenario description or make some special initializationdo_action(cmd): receives user input and executes an action

-In addition, the Scenario class has access to the game state dictionary, so you may use that, for instance, to get/set flags.
+In addition, the Scenario class has access to the game state dictionary, so

 Note: the first scenario that is loaded automatically must be named start.